orlinromy/meal-prep/README.md

 DISCLAIMER: the icons are not mine, please refer to Reference section for the attribution

+### Notes:

+1. Adding `_redirects` file in the root of the project helps to solve routing issues on netlify (source: [dev.to](https://dev.to/rajeshroyal/page-not-found-error-on-netlify-reactjs-react-router-solved-43oa))

 ### Unsolved problems and further development

 1. Groceries